srilamaiti/srilamaiti.github.io/README.md

 - **AI Powered Customer Service Center Call Analyzer**

-  In this project, I am trying to determine the audio call in a customer service center.
+  In this project, I am trying to analyze the audio call data in a customer service center.
 Based on the call, I do sentiment analysis, the reason of the customer call and the action plans to mitigate.
 Please find the code [here](https://github.com/srilamaiti/srilamaiti.github.io/blob/main/customer_service_center_audio_call_analysis/customer_service_center_audio_call_analysis.ipynb).

-  **Technical Stack**: OpenAI, Speechtotext, Python
+  **Technical Stack**: OpenAI, speech_recognition, Python, Gradio

 - **Do English Language Learner Students Write Like Published Authors**